gxiaokun/scop/README.md

 **SCoP: Structured Constraint Parsing for Evidence-Space Control in Temporal Knowledge Graph Question Answering**

-This repository contains the implementation used in the SCoP paper.
-SCoP answers temporal knowledge graph questions by constructing a structurally and temporally admissible evidence space before final answer generation.
+This repository contains the code for the SCoP paper.
+SCoP narrows the evidence space for temporal knowledge graph question answering before generating an answer, using both structural and temporal constraints.

 ![SCoP Architecture](Framework.png)